ringcentral/ringcentral-extensible/README.md

 If the resource to download provides you with a CDN uri, use that CDN uri.
 If there is no CDN uri provided, contruct the uri as the [sample code](./samples.md) shows.

-## Rate Limiting
-The RingCentral Platform enforces rate limits to reduce network traffic and avoid DOS issues.

-[Here's](https://medium.com/ringcentral-developers/new-features-in-ringcentral-net-sdk-4-0-e2c596f63f43) a blog article discussing it in detail.

-This SDK has the option of handling rate limits automatically by passing `handleRateLimit: (boolean | number)` into the constructor.

-Options:

-- boolean
-    - When set to true, this will pause requests for however many seconds are indicated in the `rate-limit-window` header (defaulting to 60 is there header is somehow missing)
-- number
-    - When set to a number, this overrides using the header, or the default, and instead pauses for x seconds (where x is your number in the constructor)

 ## For maintainers